6 Simple Tips That Will Change The Way You Apply A Face Mask

 Face masks come in all different colors, consistencies and smells (anyone who's ever used one with apple cider vinegar knows what I'm talking about!).
 And though every formulation is different, there are some basic guidelines to follow to ensure your skin is getting maximum benefits.

-Whether your mask is homemade or store-bought, here are four general tips to stick to when pampering your skin.
+Whether your mask is homemade or store-bought, here are six general tips to stick to when pampering your skin.

 1. Apply masks after you shower.

 It may seem like a good idea to apply a face mask before you shower so that you can just easily wash it off when you get into the tub (rather than making a mess around your sink.)
-But waiting until post-shower will benefit your skin so much more.
-The warm water from your shower will create steam, which will in turn open up your pores.
-This will soften the dirt already in there, making it easier for the gunk to leave your skin.
-It also makes your face more susceptible to all the good ingredients in a mask.
+But waiting until post-shower may benefit your skin so much more: The steam from your shower can make the skin more permeable, which means your mask can better penetrate the pores—aka, your face can easily drink up all those good-for-skin ingredients.

 Think paint brushes are only for artists?
 In that case, it's high time you start thinking about your face as a canvas.
-To keep your hands goop-free and avoid using kitchen tools during face mask experiments, it's a good idea to buy a simple, soft bristle brush the next time you want to apply a face mask—a fluffy makeup brush will do, or even a soft painter's brush.
+To keep your hands goop-free and avoid using kitchen tools during face mask experiments, try using a simple, soft bristle brush the next time you want to apply a face mask—a fluffy makeup brush will do, or even a soft painter's brush.

-Not only will using a paint brush to apply a mask guarantee that most of the product ends up on your face (and not on your palms/fingers/floor), it'll also ensure even application over your face because it's much easier to control how much product you pick up and lay down on your skin.
+Not only will using a brush to apply a mask guarantee that most of the product ends up on your face (and not on your palms/fingers/floor), it'll also ensure even application over your face—it's much easier to control how much product you pick up and lay down on your skin.
 That's not to say you absolutely have to use a brush—your fingers are just fine!—but if you're looking for a mess-free, elevated experience, they can help.
 Just remember to wash the brush after every use and make sure it's dry before storing.